Sunderland Stabbing Horror: Man Nearly Killed in Neck Attack

-“There is absolutely no excuse for carrying a knife and Abdilahi has proved himself to be a danger to society.
-He now faces a significant custodial term as a result of his actions.
+“There is absolutely no excuse for carrying a knife.
+Abdilahi is a danger to society and now faces a significant custodial term.”

-“We will not tolerate violent incidents such as this on our streets and will look to ensure anybody found to be carrying a weapon is dealt with swiftly and robustly.”
+“We will not tolerate knife crime on our streets.
+Anyone caught with a weapon will be dealt with swiftly and robustly.”

-“If you see anyone carrying a weapon or suspect someone is in possession of a knife, please do the right thing and give us a call.
-Your actions could help save a life.”
+“If you suspect someone is carrying a knife, call us.
+Your actions could save a life.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.